abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 ## Cheatsheet
 Though Markdown has different "flavours" depending upon what you're using it for, this is a more generalized list meant to be used as a quick reference.

-Given below are usage and examples of Markdown syntax.
+Given below are usage and examples of Markdown syntax categorised for easy reference.

 1. [Headings](#headings)
 2. [Emphasis](#emphasis)